joshf/Indication/README.markdown

 2. Download and unzip Indication-xxxx.zip
 3. Upload the Indication folder to your server via FTP or your hosts control panel
 4. Open up http://yoursite.com/Indication/install in your browser and enter your database/user details
-5. Delete the "installer" folder from your server
+5. Delete the "install" folder from your server
 6. Login to the admin panel using the username and password you set during the install process
 7. Add your links
 8. Indication should now be set up